CHECKING YOUR THOUGHTS

 A second factor impacting us, is we are social creatures and there is a pecking order in our society.
 Humans are bred to fit in, and the desire to be at the top is strong.
 Brooks quoted Marilynne Robinson stating, “The reward is the pleasure of sharing an attitude one knows is socially approved”, and we tend to go with whatever idea makes us feel popular.
 Are your thoughts individual from the group, or are you catering your ideas to match the group in order to position yourself higher?
 Again, we are usually not aware of this it is simply a common automatic social behavior.

 This desire to be at the top of the heap can be driven by the well known factor of low self-esteem.
-Which is demonstrated in almost every teenage angst movie by the classic bully character.
-Unfortunately today there seems to be an uptick in number of these bullies and they’re mud-slinging antics.
-I believe this behavior has become easier to do in our current isolated and distant social media platforms.
-People can throw all this dirt from a safe, cozy, and cowardly perch behind their screen.
-No threat of a physical bloody nose.
+This low self esteem manifests itself into the classic bully character which is seen in almost every teenage angst movie out there.
+Today there seems to be an uptick in number of these bullies and they’re mud-slinging antics.
+I believe this behavior has become more common in our current isolated and distant social media platforms.
+People can throw all this dirt from a safe, cozy, and cowardly perch behind their screen with no threat of a physical bloody nose.
 There would be a tenth of the vitriol if people had to sit across from each other in the flesh and sling the words they type online.

 It has become commonplace to make oneself feel bigger and better by kicking sand on an idea, person, or institution.
-Many of us are not full blown bullies, but do you find that you are more critical when you are not feeling on the top of your game.
-If you’re ego is feeling a bit bruised or low try to check the critiquing.
+Many of us are not full blown bullies, but do you find that you’re more critical when you are not feeling on the top of your game?
+If your ego is feeling a bit bruised or low try to check the critiquing.
 Do something to build yourself up, instead of stepping on someone else.
 Or even better promote and help someone else.
 This act of altruism has the nice outcome of boosting up two people.

-Our final factor is the powerful impact of self-interest.
-This is especially relevant in the fitness industry because you may be making your living on one specific method, technique, or treatment.
+One final factor is the powerful impact of self-interest.
+This is especially relevant in the fitness industry because we may be making our living on one specific method, technique, or treatment.
 In this case we tend to gravitate towards, and seek out confirmation to further our conviction to our livelihood.
 We might fight against anything that contradicts that which is creating our source of income.

 Steven Pinker eloquently states “Putting our moral vision(our business) into practice means imposing our will on others.
 The human lust for power and esteem, coupled with its vulnerability to self-deception and self righteousness, makes that an invitation to a calamity, all the worse when the power is directed at a goal as quixotic as eradicating self-interest.”